 Chico's in Barefoot Landing, Tanger Outlet Center (north) and The Market Common

-City Mac - Authorized Apple service and products, located in The Market Common
+City Mac - Authorized Apple Service, products, toys and games in The Market Common

 Costco in Myrtle Beach